wnfs-wg/spec/spec/private-wnfs.md

 The decrypted (or "cleartext") layer is where the actual structure of the file system is rediscovered out of the encrypted layer.

-The decrypted layer has two sublayers: a cleartext data layer, and a cleartext file layer.
+The decrypted layer has two sub-layers: a cleartext data layer, and a cleartext file layer.

 ## 3.1 Cleartext Data